seanboyce/blockcert/README.md

 Should work on Ethereum too of course.

 Once loaded on chain, use the mint function via Web3 or similar to issue tokens.

+The file check_certification.py provides an example standalone application that can return a student's certification.
+Currently it connects to a live contract, and if you run it, it should return my personal Tomo address and my role in the course (instructor) as token 0.